Nyaanity/Desu/README.md

 ### Notice
     This is a private project.
-    Do NOT share this code with anyone, unless you were permed to do so.
+    Do NOT share this code with anyone unless you were permed to do so.

 ### License